noah-westerberg-nti-got-jb/Gymnasiearbete-Dronare/README.md

 }
 ```

 This part of the code checks for incoming radio messages from the drone.
 If a message is received, it processes the message based on its type and forwards it to the controller via the serial connection.
+It also updates the connection status and delta time.

 ### Important Classes